jhallen/vivado_setup/README.md

 Here is a quick summary:

 * Check in only the application project source code plus the Eclipse project files for it.
-Leave out the bsp and hardware wrapper.
+Leave out the BSP project and hardware wrapper project.

 * Also check in the .hdf file.
 Make sure the .hdf file is not generated in the Vivado project directory.